-Your Staff is Essential for Obtaining, Measuring and Reporting, Great ROI on Your Events!
+Your Staff is Essential for Obtaining, Measuring & Reporting Great ROI on Your Events!

 It is a demonstrated fact that a well-trained staff delivers higher event payback.
 Do you know they are essential to measuring and reporting your results as well?